The Underground Railroad

 Whitehead’s fast-moving narrative blends immense literary skill with a superb knack for storytelling.
 In his conception, the Underground Railroad is no mere metaphor but actual solid infrastructure, buried beneath the southern soil and consisting of platforms, trains and heroic station managers and drivers.
 Under Whitehead’s pen this magical construction is believable and real.
 It enables Cora and Caesar’s initial escape to what appears at first to be the safer harbour of South Carolina, and then onwards through a journey of many twists and turns.

-Hot on their heals is Ridgeway, slave catcher extraordinaire.
+Hot on their heels is Ridgeway, slave catcher extraordinaire.
 A villain whose fires of pursuit rage after his failure to catch Cora’s mother in years gone past.

 Cora’s experiences on the run are punctuated by scenes of almost unimaginable violence and terror.
 Yet such wickedness is merely an accurate rendering of the reality of slavery.
 Whitehead, rightly, does not shy away from these horrors.
 They permeate through what is an extraordinary and important novel.
 A novel for the ages.
 A novel for the masses.
 And a novel that deserves every plaudit coming its away.